JPRA-Dev/Wordpress_Plugins_Workshop/content/hooks/actions/plugin/README.md

       'wcp_first_section'           // reference to the field section define above );

+    /*
+   ** Unable the the saving and updating of the option within the wp-options table in database
+    */
    register_setting(                // register a settings and its data
       'wordcountplugin',            // option group (meaning the settings?)
       'wcp_location',               // option name